EU parliament welcomes progress on Brexit deal

 BRUSSELS (Reuters) - The European Parliament on Wednesday welcomed progress on agreeing a Brexit deal after Prime Minister Theresa May’s cabinet approved a draft agreement reached by negotiators.

-“This deal is a milestone toward a credible and sustainable future relationship between the EU and the UK.”
+“This deal is a milestone towards a credible and sustainable future relationship between the EU and the UK.”

 The EU parliament must approve the agreement for it to take effect.